-A. Continuation of benefits may be provided to an eligible recipient who requests a HSD administrative hearing within the timeframe defined in 8.352.2 NMAC.
-The notice will include information on the right to continue the eligible recipient's benefits and on his or her responsibility for repayment if the HSD administrative final hearing decision is not in the eligible recipient's favor.

-B. The continuation of a benefit is only available to an eligible recipient that is currently receiving the appealed benefit.
+- A. Continuation of benefits may be provided to an eligible recipient who requests a HSD administrative hearing within the timeframe defined in Section 8.352.2 NMAC. - B. The continuation of a benefit is only available to an eligible recipient that is currently receiving the appealed benefit.
 The continuation of the benefit will be the same as the eligible recipient's current allocation, budget or LOC.
-See 8.352.2 NMAC for a complete description, instructions and process of a HSD administrative hearing and continuation of benefits process of a MAP eligible recipient.
-[8.314.3.19 NMAC - N, xx-xx-xx]
+See Section 8.352.2 NMAC for a complete description, instructions and process of a HSD administrative hearing and continuation of benefits process of a MAP eligible recipient.
+[8.314.3.19 NMAC N, 3/1/2018]

 8.314.3.20 GRIEVANCE SYSTEM: An eligible recipient has the opportunity to register a grievance or complaint concerning the MFW program.
 An eligible recipient may register complaints with DOH via e-mail, mail or phone.
 Complaints will be referred to the appropriate DOH division or as appropriate referred to MAD for resolution.
 The filing of a complaint or grievance does not preclude an eligible recipient from pursuing a HSD administrative hearing.
 The eligible recipient is informed that filing a grievance or complaint is not a prerequisite or substitute for requesting a HSD administrative hearing.

-[8.314.3.20 NMAC - N, xx-xx-xx]
+[8.314.3.20 NMAC - N, 3/1/2018]